Integrating Nursing Concepts 4 (10206.1)

 Any student with a reasonable adjustment plan (RAP) is asked to contact the Unit convenor if they wish to enact this plan for support with assessments or classroom engagement or Online engagement

 It is expected that students participate in all learning opportunities in this unit.
-This is inclusive of all scheduled face to face and on-line activities.
-Assessment items are linked to the unit learning outcomes, the NMBA Registered Nurse standards for practice and professional codes.
+This is inclusive of all timetabled activities.
+Assessment items are linked to the unit learning outcomes, the NMBA Registered Nurse Standards for Practice and professional codes.
 Therefore, all students are required to attend and actively participate in all learning activities scheduled for this unit.
+Student can self-select their preferred classes via the Allocate+ system.

 Required IT skills